-The programme has evolved from practice and focuses on developing skills and competences relevant to being and working as a professional practitioner in an active therapeutic context.
+The programme is informed by both counselling and applied psychology traditions in theory, knowledge and research.
+It has evolved from practice and focuses on developing skills and competences relevant to being and working as a professional practitioner in an active therapeutic context.

 Programme modules